adityakamath/so100-playground/playground/README.md

 # Playground

-A browser-based application for running simulations and controlling Bambot and SO100 arm.
+A browser-based application for running simulations and controlling the SO100 and SO101 arms.
 This interactive platform allows users to visualize and manipulate robotic models in real-time.

 ## Features